Skip to main content

 Adrenaline & adventure sports in & around Cannes

-featured in News & reviews Author Jo Morgan, Cannes Reporter Updated
+featured in News & Reviews Author Jo Morgan, Cannes Reporter Updated

 The perfect Cannes vacation is so very much more than drinking cocktails in a beach club and strolling along the palm-lined Croisette—as pleasant as that may be.
 With the sparkling Mediterranean stretching out before you, the red rock-Esterels rising up across the bay, and the gorges and craggy peaks of the Provence backcountry all within a short drive of Cannes, there’s an abundance of adventure sports activities on offer to get the fresh air into your lungs and your heart racing.